 - Presenting data collected through a research paper and poster presentation.

 Students will share their findings in a research paper and through a poster presentation at the semi-annual Research Forum in Special Education.

-As a culminating event, Practicum Students will prepare a poster that describes the intervention and graphically represents the data collected.
-The posters will be made available for viewing at an annual Special Education Program Research Forum at which cooperating teachers, school and district administrators, and university faculty are invited to attend.
+As a culminating event, practicum students will prepare a poster that describes the intervention and graphically represents the data collected.
+The posters will be made available for viewing at an annual Special Education Program Research Forum to which cooperating teachers, school and district administrators, and University faculty are invited.